Click here to go to Home Page

 Rock guitarist and singer

-Grayson sings and plays guitar in US, Connecticut rock band Columbia Fields
+Grayson sang and played guitar in US, Connecticut rock band Columbia Fields.
+Sadly Grayson died in 2013 following a car accident.

 Mayor of Swansea, Wales 1974